justinmahar/react-kindling/README.md

   <a href="https://github.com/devboldly/react-library-starter">React Library Starter</a>
 </h2>
 <h3 align="center">
-  A template to build, test, and share React components and hooks easily.<br/>Uses Storybook, Jest, and more.
+  A template to build, test, and share React components and hooks easily.<br/>Uses Storybook, Docz, and more.
 </h3>
 <p align="center">
   <a href="https://github.com/devboldly/react-library-starter/generate">